gladiatorAsh/RealEstate/Readme.md

 ## Testing Process:

-1. Run a mongo container.
+1. Run a mongoDB container.
 Update the url in config/db.js
 2. Run node server on 3600 and a python server on 8000 to serve html pages
 3. Update config with server details, email, pwd and Zillow token